Xena: The path to redemption continues

 Marcus, a warrior, close friend and lover from her warlord days, whom she persuades to follow her in choosing good, is killed while doing his first good deed.
-Later, he is allowed to briefly return to the world of the living to help thwart a vicious killer who has escaped from the underworld.
+Later he is allowed to briefly return to the world of the living to help thwart a vicious killer who has escaped from the Underworld.
 He and Xena spend a night together before Marcus has to return to the other side.
-Several years after her first meeting with Lao Ma, a messenger is sent by Lao Ma to ask Xena to travel to China to aid in stopping a great evil from taking hold.
-She sets out without delay to help her dear friend but insists that she must deal with this alone and that Gabrielle stay behind.
+Several years after her first meeting with Lao Ma, a messenger is sent by Lao Ma to ask Xena to travel to China to aid in stopping a great evil.
+She sets out without delay, but insists that she must deal with this alone and that Gabrielle stay behind.

-In spite of her best efforts, she is too late to save her mentor and friend Lao Ma from being tortured to death by her own son, the emperor Ming T'ien and is crushed with the loss.
-Finally, she and Gabrielle are crucified by the Romans on the Ides of March by Caesar, previously an ally and former lover of Xena's with whom she had planned to take over known civilization until he betrayed her.
-Caesar, himself, is betrayed and killed by Brutus.
-They are later revived by a mystic named Eli, a Jesus like figure, along with the spiritual aid of Callisto, who by that time had become an angel after being killed by Xena.
-This event would have long-lasting effects for all involved.
+Xena arrives too late to save her mentor and friend Lao Ma from being tortured to death by her own son, the emperor Ming T'ien and is crushed with the loss.
+Finally, she and Gabrielle are crucified by the Romans on the Ides of March by her former lover Caesar.
+Caesar himself is betrayed and killed by Brutus.
+They are later revived by a mystic named Eli, along with the spiritual aid of Callisto, who became a demon and then an angel after Xena killed her.